A civil engineering degree prepares you for work in the construction industry as well as in the business, management and financial sectors

 • ability to interpret data

-• numeracy, IT and communication skills
+• numeracy and IT skills

 • analytical and decision-making abilities

-• an awareness of ethical issues.
+• an awareness of ethical issues in the construction and engineering sectors.

 Further study

-Most new graduates who enter professional training with a civil engineering company continue to study part time while working in order to achieve either chartered (CEng) or incorporated (IEng) engineer status.
+Most graduates who enter professional training with a civil engineering company continue to study part time while working in order to achieve either chartered (CEng) or incorporated (IEng) engineer status.
 The routes to professional registration are outlined by the Engineering Council.

 Some graduates go on to further study at postgraduate level in order to develop specialist knowledge in a particular area such as water management, earthquake engineering, maritime civil engineering or environmental engineering.
 Options include a taught Masters, MRes, MPhil or PhD.